alfonsof/azure-python-examples/azurefunctionblobevent/README.md

 This folder contains a Python application example that handles Functions on Microsoft Azure.

-It handles an Azure Function that responds to a Blob Storage event (trigger) when a blob appears in blob storage.
+It handles an Azure Function that responds to a Blob Storage event (trigger) when a blob appears in a blob storage.

 ## Requirements